-What Can Bard GPS Students Expect From Their Internships?
+What Can Bard GPS Students Expect From Sustainability Internships?

 At Bard Graduate Programs in Sustainability, hands-on, high-impact sustainability internships are a core part of the curriculum.
 All students in our MS in Environmental Policy, MS in Climate Science and Policy, and MEd in Environmental Education programs complete a four- to six-month professional internship—an immersive experience that allows them to apply their classroom learning to real-world sustainability challenges.